Online Matching with Stochastic Rewards: Optimal Competitive Ratio via Path Based Formulation: Omitted Proofs

-\begin{prop*} The optimal fully offline and clairvoyant algorithms are deterministic and given by a (possibly exponential time) dynamic program. \end{prop*} \begin{proof}[Proof of Proposition \ref{determ}] Let us start with clairvoyant benchmark.
+\begin{repeatlemma}[Lemma \ref{determ}.]
+The optimal fully offline and clairvoyant algorithms are deterministic and given by a (possibly exponential time) dynamic program. \end{repeatlemma} \begin{proof}{Proof.} Let us start with clairvoyant benchmark.
 The state space is given by the set of arrivals matched and the success/failure of matches so far.
 The decision space of clairvoyant is simply the matching decision for the next arrival in the sequence.
 Let $V(t,S_t)$ denote the optimal value-to-go given that at arrival $t$, the set of remaining resources is $S_t$.
 Clearly,